How to save on airline flights

 It’s important to understand the rules and regulations that govern traveling so you can use them to your advantage.
 For instance, there is a US regulation that allows travelers to cancel or change a flight for no charge within 24 hours of booking, if they have booked the flight directly through the airline at least seven days before flying to or from the United States.
 The best way to take advantage of this type of rule is to monitor ticket prices for 24 hours after you initially book your ticket.
 If those prices drop, you can cancel your existing flight and then book a new one at no charge.
 Knowing how to use the existing rules to your advantage is a great way to save on airline flights.

-Doublecheck Your Currency
+Doublecheck Your Currency to save on airfare

 While it’s not always the case, you can occasionally get cheap flights by booking your ticket in the currency of the country that you’re planning to travel to or from.
 Since most people book flights from their mobile device, there are fields in different apps that allow you to change your current location to the country that you will be flying into or out of.
 Before you finalize your plans, change the type of currency that you’re using to pay for your ticket and see if you can get a cheap flight by paying with something other than a USD.